-For more information on how you can support this initiative at Scott & White, contact the Scott & White Healthcare Foundation Round Rock Regional Office.
+For more information on how you can support this initiative at Baylor Scott & White Health, contact the Scott & White Healthcare Foundation Round Rock Regional Office.

 You can also make a secure, online donation to support cardiac care in Williamson and North Travis counties.

 Make a difference at Scott & White through our Corporate Circle and Children’s Miracle Network programs.

 Learn about Scott & White Foundation Partners and how grants help fund valuable research and education initiatives.

 Support Scott & White through your estate and explore opportunities to both give and receive.